Silver Liner

-Silver Liner is the third studio album by English multi-instrumentalist and record producer Ethan Johns, released on November 27, 2015 on Johns' own label, Three Crows Records.
+Silver Liner is the third studio album by English multi-instrumentalist and record producer Ethan Johns, released on November 27, 2015, on Johns' own label, Three Crows Records.
 Produced by drummer Jeremy Stacey, Johns was accompanied on the album by The Black Eyed Dogs; a backing band including Stacey, pedal steel guitarist B. J. Cole and bass guitarist Nick Pini.

-The album feature contributions from the Eagles' Bernie Leadon and singer-songwriter Gillian Welch.
+The album features contributions from the Eagles' Bernie Leadon and singer-songwriter Gillian Welch.